 Cash-Based Awards.
-Our compensation, nomination and corporate governance committee may grant cash bonuses under the 2019 Plan to participants, subject to the achievement of certain performance goals.
+Our compensation, nomination and corporate governance committee may grant cash bonuses under the 2020 Plan to participants, subject to the achievement of certain performance goals.

 Sale Event.
-The 2019 Plan provides that upon the effectiveness of a "sale event," as defined in the 2019 Plan, an acquirer or successor entity may assume, continue or substitute for the outstanding awards under the 2019 Plan.
-To the extent that awards granted under the 2019 Plan are not assumed or continued or substituted by the successor entity, all unvested awards granted under the 2019 Plan shall terminate.
+The 2020 Plan provides that upon the effectiveness of a "sale event," as defined in the 2020 Plan, an acquirer or successor entity may assume, continue or substitute for the outstanding awards under the 2020 Plan.
+To the extent that awards granted under the 2020 Plan are not assumed or continued or substituted by the successor entity, all unvested awards granted under the 2020 Plan shall terminate.
 In such case, except as may be otherwise provided in the relevant award agreement, all options and stock appreciation rights with time-based vesting, conditions or restrictions that are not exercisable immediately prior to the sale event will become fully exercisable as of the sale event, all other awards with time-based vesting, conditions or restrictions will become fully vested and nonforfeitable as of the sale event, and all awards with conditions and restrictions relating to the attainment of performance goals may become vested and nonforfeitable in connection with the sale event in the plan administrator's discretion or to the extent specified in the relevant award agreement.
 In the event of such termination, individuals holding options and stock appreciation rights will be permitted to exercise such options and stock appreciation rights (to the extent exercisable) prior to the sale event.
-In addition, in connection with the termination of the 2019 Plan upon a sale event, we may make or provide for a cash payment to participants holding vested and exercisable options and stock appreciation rights equal to the difference between the per share cash consideration payable to stockholders in the sale event and the exercise price of the options or stock appreciation rights.
+In addition, in connection with the termination of the 2020 Plan upon a sale event, we may make or provide for a cash payment to participants holding vested and exercisable options and stock appreciation rights equal to the difference between the per share cash consideration payable to stockholders in the sale event and the exercise price of the options or stock appreciation rights.

 Amendment.
-Our board of directors may amend or discontinue the 2019 Plan and our compensation, nomination and corporate governance committee can amend or cancel outstanding awards for purposes of satisfying changes in law or any other lawful purpose, but no such action may adversely affect rights under an award without the holder's consent.
-Certain amendments to the 2019 Plan will require the approval of our stockholders.
+Our board of directors may amend or discontinue the 2020 Plan and our compensation, nomination and corporate governance committee can amend or cancel outstanding awards for purposes of satisfying changes in law or any other lawful purpose, but no such action may adversely affect rights under an award without the holder's consent.
+Our compensation, nomination and corporate governance committee is specifically authorized to exercise its discretion to reduce the exercise price of outstanding stock options or effect the repricing of such stock options through cancellation and re-grants without additional stockholder approval.
+Certain amendments to the 2020 Plan will require the approval of our stockholders.

-No awards may be granted under the 2019 Plan after the date that is 10 years from the date of stockholder approval of the 2019 Plan.
-No awards under the 2019 Plan have been made prior to the date hereof.
+No awards may be granted under the 2020 Plan after the date that is 10 years from the date of stockholder approval of the 2020 Plan.
+No awards under the 2020 Plan have been made prior to the date hereof.

-2017 Employee, Director and Consultant Equity Plan
+2017 Employee, Director and Consultant Equity Incentive Plan